portier/portier-broker/README.rst

 Multiple keys can be used to implement key rotation.
 By default, the last key in the list will be used for signing the outgoing JWTs.

 **store** has a ``redis_url`` value that points to a Redis database.
 This is used for ephemeral state, most importantly for tracking login attempts while waiting for authorization from the user.
 The broker itself is stateless.
-``expire_keys`` contains the lifetime (in seconds) for such data.
+``expire_sessions`` contains the lifetime (in seconds) for sessions kept during login attempts.
 In the example, login attempts are timed out after 900s, or 15 minutes.

 **smtp** contains SMTP client settings, currently just the ``address``, which should be in the format ``<host>:<port>``.